mariallr/amanida/README.md

 Data can be shown in three types:
 * type = "all": show all data
-* type = "sub": subset the data by a cut-off parameter indicated by the counts parameter
+* type = "sub": subset the data by a cut-off value indicated by the counts parameter
-* type = "mix": subset the data by a cut-off parameter indicated by the counts parameter and show compounds with discrepancies (reports up-regulated and down-regulated)
+* type = "mix": subset the data by a cut-off value indicated by the counts parameter and show compounds with discrepancies (reports up-regulated and down-regulated)

 ```r
 explore_plot(sample_data, type = "mix", counts = 1)